alexanderaleskin/telegram_django_bot/README.rst

 The key feature of the lib is ``TelegramViewSet`` - a class for managing Django ORM model.
-It is designed in a similar way as `Django rest framework Viewset <https://www.django-rest-framework.org/api-guide/viewsets/>`_ , but has a significant difference: while DRF Viewset provides a response in serializable format (usually in json format) to frontend app, TelegaViewSet provides a response to the user in telegram interface in message format with buttons.
-So, you will manage data and receive responses in human format by executing TelegaViewSet method.
+It is designed in a similar way as `Django rest framework Viewset <https://www.django-rest-framework.org/api-guide/viewsets/>`_ , but has a significant difference: while DRF Viewset provides a response in serializable format (usually in json format) to frontend app, TelegramViewSet provides a response to the user in telegram interface in message format with buttons.
+So, you will manage data and receive responses in human format by executing TelegramViewSet method.
 The methods use some kind of templates for generating human responses (it is possible to overwrite these templates).
-By default, TelegaViewSet has 5 methods:
+By default, TelegramViewSet has 5 methods:

 * ``create`` - create a new instance of the specified ORM model;
 * ``change`` - update instance fields of specified ORM model;